mapothc/soa-mlo-fivem/README.md

 #Dieses Kostenlose MLO ist verfügbar bei github & thc-rp.de

-#This is a 100% original file from Frosti1984.
-You can change the look and structures, the chapter is extra large and has a 2nd rear motorcycle, car or truck exit.
+#This is a 100% original file from thc-rp.de You can change the look and structures, the chapter is extra large and has a 2nd rear motorcycle, car or truck exit.
 Furthermore, there is an entrance to the next building via stairs.

+THCRP since 2006